skunnavakkam/skunnavakkam.github.io/static/resume.typ

 - Implemented a continuous double auction system for agents
 - Implemented oversight, monitors, and other experimental conditions to test influence on collusion
 - Added logging and metrics with WandB
-- Accepted to ICML 2025 Workshop on Multi-agent Systemsa
+- Accepted to ICML 2025 Workshop on Multi-agent Systems

 #link("https://sudarsh.com/blog/em-sim")[
   #project(